greg-raven/Uncommon-Sense/_drafts/staging.md

-The CIA owns everyone of any significance in the major media.
-William Colby

-We'll know our disinformation program is complete when everything the American public believes is false.
-William Casey

 Deception is a state of mind and the mind of the State.
 James Angleton

 You must understand, the leading Bolsheviks who took over Russia were not Russians.
 They hated Russians.
 They hated Christians.
 Driven by ethnic hatred they tortured and slaughtered millions of Russians without a shred of human remorse.
 It cannot be overstated.
 Bolshevism committed the greatest human slaughter of all time.
 The fact that most of the world is ignorant and uncaring about this enormous crime is proof that the global media is in the hands of the perpetrators.
 Alexandr Solzhenitsyn

-The Founders never intended for Americans to trust their government.
-Our entire Constitution was predicated on the notion that government was a necessary evil, to be restrained and minimized as much as possible.
-Rand Paul

-When people get used to preferential treatment, equal treatment seems like discrimination.
-Thomas Sowell

-Children have a tendency toward self-involvement which makes them give too much weight to trivia, too little weight to significant things.
-John D. MacDonald

-Hope is a good breakfast, but it is a bad supper.
-Francis Bacon

-If you are wise, mingle these two elements: do not hope without despair, or despair without hope.
-Lucius Annaeus Seneca